dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/module.md

 ### The Chamber of Resonance

 "This perfectly circular chamber rises into a natural dome.
 The walls are covered in crystalline formations that vibrate in harmonic patterns when sound reaches them.
-At the center stands a circular dais with seven depressions arranged in a pattern resembling a constellation.
-One depression glows with inner light.
+At the center stands a circular dais with seven depressions arranged in a pattern resembling a constellation—but three of the depressions are cracked and dark, their runes shattered long ago.
+Only four remain intact, and one of those glows with inner light.
 The air here feels charged with potential energy, as if the entire chamber is waiting for something."

 **Features:**
 - Every sound creates visible ripples of light along the walls